1200wd/bitcoinlib/docs/_static/manuals.caching.rst

 - If the min_providers parameter is set to 2 or more caching will be disabled.
 - If a service providers returns an incomplete result no cache will be stored.
-- If the after_txid parameter is used in gettransactions() or getutxos() no cache will be stored if this the 'after_txid' transaction is not found in the cache.
+- If the after_txid parameter is used in gettransactions() or getutxos() no cache will be stored if this 'after_txid' transaction is not found in the cache.
 Because the transaction cache has to start from the first transaction for a certain address and no gaps can occur.

 I get incomplete or incorrect results!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Please post an issues in the Github issue-tracker so we can take a look.
+- Please post an issue in the Github issue-tracker so we can take a look.
 - You can delete the database in ~/.bitcoinlib/databases/bitcoinlib_cache.sqlite for an easy fix, or disable caching
   if that really doesn't work out.